TAX • 17 MARCH 2025 • 4 MIN READ

 - Living-away-from-home allowance (LAFHA)

-Here’s a simple example showing the difference between two employees receiving the same remuneration value, but in different forms.
+Here’s a simple example showing the difference between two employees receiving the same remuneration value ($85,000), but in different forms.

 Jane receives a gross salary of $85,000.
-Before it gets into her hands, the employer has deducted $18,092 PAYG and pays it directly to the ATO.
+Before it gets into her hands, the employer has deducted $18,092 PAYG and paid it directly to the ATO.

-- The company can claim expenses for his $65,000 wages and costs associated with owning the vehicle – including fuel, insurance, loan and interest payments, maintenance, and repairs.
+- The employer can claim expenses for his $65,000 wages and costs associated with owning the vehicle – including fuel, insurance, loan and interest payments, maintenance, and repairs.

-The ATO provides a step-by-step as to how to calculate the FBT payable
+The ATO provides a step-by-step guide on how to calculate FBT.

-Taxable Value of benefit provided x Gross Up Rate (Type 1 or Type 2) x FBT Rate of 47% = FBT Payable to ATO by Employer
+FBT payable to ATO = Taxable Value of benefit provided x Gross Up Rate (Type 1 or Type 2) x FBT Rate of 47%.

 There are two different gross-up rates to calculate fringe benefits taxable amounts: